Healthdirect Free Australian health advice you can count on.

 • being aggressive and irritable

-• talking about dying a lot, or making arrangements for when they are dead
+• talking about dying a lot, or making arrangements for after their own death

 • self-harming (such as cutting their skin)

-• using a lot of alcohol or illicit drugs
+• using a lot of alcohol or drugs

 The person might lose interest in their friends or social activities.
 They may seem to stop caring about other people or events.
-Their school or work performance might suffer, and they might get into trouble with the police or even run away.
-They might also have problems sleeping.
+Their school or work performance might suffer, and they might become involved in criminal activity or run away from home.

 While it’s important not to ignore these signs, sometimes there is no indication that a person is thinking of suicide.